-Which versions of the BMW i8 are available?
+Which versions of the Mercedes-Benz GLC are available?

 Styling and engineering

-Find out what i8 drivers think of their cars with our user-generated owners’ reviews.
+See what drivers of the Merc GLC have to say about their cars in our detailed owners’ reviews.

 There was a time when a large SUV was one of two things – a huge, uncomfortable brute of a thing prone to rolling over in hard cornering that's designed...